Kyosho Burns: Box art and marketing material

 Unlike Tamiya and many other manufacturers which had drawn box art allowing for some artistic interpretation, Kyosho used studio pictures of the completed models.
 The only notable exceptions to this were the Kyosho Prestige, which was a rebranded car from HoBao, and the later Kyosho Turbo Inferno.

 The main picture on the front of the box showed the car from a forward, 45° angle.
 The sides of the box featured a top down and close-up shots without the lexan body, and a picture of the car being driven.
 The main box art for the DX 2WD was the same as for the DX 4WD, there was however a separate picture of the car with its own paint job used in marketing material, as well as a small image on the side of the standard Burns DX box.

-The paint jobs were simple yet effective with each of the three main models (Burns 2WD, 4WD and Turbo Burns), getting their own unique designs.
-Even today the paint jobs for the Burns 4WD and Turbo Burns are instantly recognized by most of the RC car community.
-Restorers typically try to emulate these to a certain extent which has also become easier in recent years due to third-party suppliers providing good quality reproduction bodies and decal sheets.
+The paint jobs were simple with each of the three main models (Burns 2WD, 4WD and Turbo Burns), getting their own unique designs.
+Restorers typically try to emulate these to a certain extent which has also become easier in recent years due to third-party suppliers quality for reproduction bodies and decal sheets increasing.

 The angular patterns and bold colors chosen for the box art matched the boxy lines of the car.
 The pictures on the Burns and Burns DX box-art were however most likely pre-production models as there are differences between the pictures and the final kit.